 What Colored Diamonds Are Out There?

-Diamonds come in a wide range of beautiful colors:
+Diamonds come in a wide range of beautiful colors for every taste and style:

 Some of these (red, blue and green) are very rare and costly.
-In fact, unlike "colorless diamonds", the deeper the color – from a range of nine saturation levels – the greater the value.
+In fact, unlike "colorless diamonds", there are nine saturation levels.
+Deeper colors often fetch higher prices.

 Choosing a Colored Diamond for an Engagement Ring

 Given their growing value and popularity, there's every reason to consider a colored diamond for your engagement ring.
-Reasons they might be right for you:
+Reasons they might be right for you are:

 Your fiancée likes to be a trend-setter

-Fashion-forward colors like cognac or Le Vian Chocolate Diamonds® in rose gold might thrill her.
+Fashion-forward colors like cognac or Le Vian Chocolate Diamonds® in rose gold might thrill your partner.
+The deep color can stand for the depth of your emotional connection or the simple fact that you like the stone.

 She loves romance and glamour

-If she's fascinated by sophistication and elegance, a colored diamond can bring real glamour into her life.
+If your partner is fascinated by sophistication and elegance, a colorful diamond can bring real glamour into their life.
+Anyone can have a clear diamond.
+But your fiancé(e) will have a vibrant, colorful diamond.

-An engagement ring with a diamond that reflects her favorite color could be a major win.
+An engagement ring with a diamond that reflects their favorite color could be a major win.
+It will remind your partner every day how much you treasure their presence in your life.

-Many believe that red symbolizes true love, blue reflects peace, and yellow signifies selflessness.
-How wonderful if a ring could communicate what's important to you both.
+Many believe that red symbolizes true love, blue reflects peace and yellow signifies selflessness.
+Why not opt for a ring that communicates what's important to you both?

 How to Acquire a Colored Diamond Affordably